 What’s feeding this decline?
-Part of it is the near universal dislike of talking to a call center.
+Part of it is the near-universal dislike of talking to a call center.
 In a recent survey of 2000 Americans (aged 18 to 65), 80% said calling traditional customer service phone lines is “inconvenient”.

 2) Younger folks dislike phone calls the most

 Millennials, in particular, are leading the charge away from the phone call.
 A survey by Desk.com found that 34% of them would rather “get their teeth cleaned” than call a customer service line.
-All joking aside, their perception matters a great deal because this demographic will encompass 50% of the US workforce by 2020, 75% by 2030.
+All joking aside, younger customer perception matters a great deal because this demographic will encompass 50% of the US workforce by 2020, 75% by 2030.

 That survey by Desk.com yielded the following ranking of channel preferences: